Scalable Dendritic Modeling Advances Expressive and Robust Deep Spiking Neural Networks: Results

+Having demonstrated that dendritic computation can facilitate TIL when combined with task-specific modulation, we next examine its intrinsic benefits.
+In particular, we investigate whether DendSN alone can enhance the robustness of deep SNNs.
+Conventional ANNs and SNNs often struggle with corrupted inputs such as noisy data and adversarial attacks.
+In contrast, the human brain handles such challenges with ease.
+This performance gap partly stems from the fundamental differences between artificial and biological neural circuits.
+We contend that the integration of dendritic computing into neural networks has the potential to enhance robustness.

 Noise robustness is crucial for deep learning models to maintain stable and reliable performance in real-world situations where data are susceptible to diverse sources of noise or corruption.
-To assess DendSNNs' robustness against noisy input, we conduct classification experiments on the FashionMNIST dataset \cite{xiao2017fashionmnist} with varying levels of Gaussian noise infused (see Figure \ref{fig:robustness}b).
-The models are first trained on either clean or noisy training sets, and then evaluated on the test sets with different noise levels.
-As shown in Figure \ref{fig:robustness}c, with the increase in noise level, the classification accuracies of all the models decrease.
-Nonetheless, when trained on the clean training set, DendSNNs consistently outperform point SNNs across all noise levels, showing better noise robustness.
-Even when trained with noisy data, networks of 2-branch DendSNs still achieve the best performances, exhibiting slower accuracy decrease rates than point SNNs.
-These findings suggest that multi-branch dendritic structures are beneficial for SNNs to resist noise.
+To assess DendSNNs' robustness against noisy input, we conduct classification experiments on the Fashion-MNIST dataset \cite{xiao2017fashionmnist} with varying levels of Gaussian noise infused (Figure~\ref{fig:ml-robustness}(a), left).
+The models are first trained on clean training data and then evaluated on the test sets with different noise levels (detailed in Methods).
+As shown in Figure~\ref{fig:ml-robustness}(a), with the increase in noise level, the classification accuracies of all the models decrease.
+Nonetheless, DendSNNs consistently outperform LIF-based SNNs across all noise levels, showing better noise robustness.